ocean-internet/how-to-ai-augmented-ladr/STEP_00.md

 ## ➡️ Next

-With your environment ready, you’re set to generate your very first ADR.
+With your environment ready, you're set to generate your very first ADR.

-Continue to **Step 01 — Hello World ADR**, where we’ll create a simple steel thread from prompt → model → ADR.
+Continue to **Step 01 — Hello World ADR**, where we'll create a simple steel thread from prompt → model → ADR.

 ```bash
 git checkout step-01-hello-world-guardrails